Debugging Test Failures Using Model Slicer

 You can also use Run/Continue/Stop to run a new simulation, or complete or stop the current simulation.

-2. In the Test Manager, click Continue to Failure to continue the model simulation to the beginning of the next failure point.
+2. In the Test Manager, click Continue to Failure to continue the model simulation to the beginning of the next failure region.
 The data cursors show the bounds of the failure region.

 Simulation pauses at T = 4.81.